-Figure 1 Multi-Gigabit Application (XGS1210-12)
+Figure 2 Multi-Gigabit Application (XGS1210-12)

-Figure 2 Multi-Gigabit Application (XGS1250-12)
+Figure 3 Multi-Gigabit Application (XGS1250-12)

 See the following table for the cables required and distance limitation to attain the corresponding speed.
+Make sure to select the correct speed for the port in Port > Port Setting.